skeweddata/skeweddata.github.io/_pages/index.md

 narrow: true
 title: Hi There!
 ---
-This is my personal website and blog.
+Welcome to my blog!
 All opinions in it are my own[^opinions].
 <br />